Health & Biohacking

 And in that equation, muscle is central.

-After 45: don’t let time decide for you
+After 45: do not let time decide for you

-At 45, you don’t build naively anymore.
-You see the signals: slower recovery, power fading, small aches settling in.
+At 45, you no longer build naively.
+You see the signals: slower recovery, fading power, little aches settling in.

-The real risk isn’t “not performing”.
-The real risk is letting your muscle capital erode while you do nothing.
+The real risk is not “no longer performing”.
+The real risk is letting your muscle capital erode without doing anything.

 At this stage, creatine is no longer a performance tool.
-It’s a defense tool.
+It is a defence tool.

 After 45